rios0rios0/autobump/README.md

 ```

 AutoBump will now go through each of the projects and perform the same actions as with a single project.

-## TODO
-- Get the default GPG configured at the current repository
-- Add support for Code Commit
-- Add support for Bitbucket
-- Add support for GitHub
-- Full-fil the description on each PR/MR
-- When the branch already exists, doesn't try to proceed, and receive the error
-- When there's no previous version, autobump doesn't know how to bump to 1.0.0
-- When the file "CHANGELOG.md" doesn't exist, it throws an error
-- Deal with specific configurations to merge with the default one (having more files to change)